 - Whirlpool Financial Corp. v.
 Sevaux, 874 F. Supp.
 181 (N.D.
 Ill.
 1996), aff’d 96 F.3d 216 (7th Cir.
 1996) (summary judgment in a lender liability case).

-- Supreme Court Holds State Statutes of Repose Not Pre-empted by CERCLA, ABA Section of Environment, Energy, and Resources, Environmental Litigation and Toxic Torts Committee Newsletter, Vol. 16, No. 1, David M. SimonSeptember 2014
+- Supreme Court Holds State Statutes of Repose Not Pre-empted by CERCLA, Environmental Litigation and Toxic Torts Committee Newsletter, American Bar Association Section of Environment, Energy, and Resources, David M. SimonSeptember 2014

 - Does McReynolds Provide a Path to Class Certification in ERISA Cases?, Law.com, Brent R. Austin and David M. SimonJuly 25, 2012

 - Do Advertising Injury Insurance Policies Cover Antitrust Actions?
 The Exchange, Insurance and Financial Services Developments, American Bar Association Section of Antitrust Law, David M. Simon (co-author)Spring 2012

 - Pragmatism v.
 Principle: Loss Causation and Basic, Law360, David M. SimonJune 1, 2011